 As a general rule, if you have two weeks to spend in Greece, try to add no more than 4 or 5 stops on your itinerary.
 If you have just four or five days, try to base yourself in one city and then take day trips out from there.

 Once you have mapped out your itinerary, the next stage is to establish how you are going to get from one place to another.
 Public transport links in Greece are very good.

-Trains, buses, and ferries are very modern and efficient, making Greece a great destination for independent travel.
+Local trains, buses, and ferries are very modern and efficient.
+This helps make Greece a great destination for independent travel.

 There is a moderate price difference between the two.
-The regular trains are relatively slow and stop at every station along the route, whereas the intercity (IC) services speed along to the major stations.
+The regular trains are relatively slow and stop at every station along the route.
+However, the intercity (IC) services speed along to the major stations.
 You can check the latest timetables and fares here.